geant04/Project1-CUDA-Flocking/README.md

 Therefore, we are more likely to process more out of range boids with 2x width cells than the 27 cells configuration with a normal width.
 By having less boids to process in the 27 cell check, we're potentially boosting performance as each thread can skip more cells and do less work overall.

+For 5000 boids, I saw lower performance on uniform(476 fps on uniform vs 650.3 without 27 cell check), but higher performance for coherence (673 fps) and for naive (369.4).
+There seems to be some variation, potentially due to thread stalls in having more empty space per cell.